mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 A lens can be used with large pinhole to produce a bright and sharp image, the lens keeps light from spreading out (light is refracted):

 - a lens is positioned between object and image
-	- light passing through optical centre is not refracted
+	- light passing through optical center is not refracted
-	- light passing in parallell to optical axis is refracted to pass through the image-side focal point
+	- light passing in parallel to optical axis is refracted to pass through the image-side focal point
 	- light passing through object-side focal point it refracted to pass in parallel to optical axis
 - the thin lens equation is $$\frac{1}{f} = \frac{1}{\|z\|} + \frac{1}{\|z'\|}$$ where $f$ is focal length
 	- distance between image-side focal point and object-side focal point, $z$ is object distance from lens, and $z'$ is image distance from lens

-A lens follow the pinhole model (also called perspective camera model) for objects that are in focus:
+A lens follows the pinhole model (also called perspective camera model) for objects that are in focus:

 - $P$ is a point with coordinates $(x, y, z)$, $P'$ is its image with coordinates $(x', y', z')$, and $O$ is the origin (or pinhole, center of lens)
-- image plane is located at distance $f'$ from pinhole, optical axis is line perpendicular to image plane and passing through $O$, and $C'$ is image centre (intersection of optical axis and image plane)
+- image plane is located at distance $f'$ from pinhole, optical axis is line perpendicular to image plane and passing through $O$, and $C'$ is image center (intersection of optical axis and image plane)
 	- the equation of projection in 2D is $$\frac{x'}{x} = \frac{f'}{z} \Rightarrow x' = \frac{f'}{z}x$$
 	- the equation of projection in 3D is $$x' = \frac{f'}{z}x, y' = \frac{f'}{z}y, z' = f'$$

 #### <a name="2.2.2" class="anchor"></a> [External reference frame](#2.2.2)

-An external reference frame is useful when camera is moving or when using more than one camera (stereo vision):
+An external reference frame is used when camera is moving or with more than one camera (stereo vision):

 - $O_{XYZ}$ is world reference frame and $O_{xyz}$ is camera reference frame
 - $P$ is coordinates of point in frame $O_{XYZ}$ and $t$ is coordinates of origin of frame $O_{xyz}$ in frame $O_{XYZ}$ (translation vector)
 - $R$ is rotation matrix describing orientation of frame $O_{xyz}$ with respect of $O_{XYZ}$
 - $p$ is coordinates of point in frame $O_{xyz}$

-In euclidean geometry, objects are described as they are, transformations within a 3D world, translations and rotations, and same shape.
+In Euclidean geometry, objects are described as they are, transformations within a 3D world, translations and rotations, and same shape.
 In projective geometry, objects are described as they appear, transformations from a 3D world to a 2D image, scaling and shear in addition to translation and rotation.
 A vanishing point is a projection of a point at infinity, such as looking at train tracks in the distance.

 ### <a name="2.3" class="anchor"></a> [2.3 Digital images](#2.3)

 A digital image is represented as a 2D array with numbers and is sampled at discrete points (pixels), value at each pixel is light intensity at that point (0 is black and 255 is white, sometimes 1 is white).
 An image is usually denoted as $I$, origin is in top-left corner, where a point on the image is denoted as $p$, such as $p = (x, y)^{T}$, where $p$ is a transposed vector, and pixel value is denoted as $I(p)$, or $I(x, y)$.
-An intensity value is averaged at sampling point, also called pixelisation, and represented using finite discrete values (quantization):
+An intensity value is averaged at sampling point, also called pixelization, and represented using finite discrete values (quantization):

 - 1 bit per pixel gives 2 gray levels (binary)
 - 2 bit per pixel gives 4 gray levels
 - 8 bit per pixel gives 256 gray levels
-- 8 bit per pixel and 3 real values (RGB) gives 24 bit (true color)
+- 8 bit per pixel and 3 real values (RGB) gives 24 bits (true color)

 #### <a name="2.3.1" class="anchor"></a> [CCD](#2.3.1)

-A charge-coupled device (CCD) is a semiconductor with a two-dimensional matrix of photo-sensors (photo-diodes) where each sensor is small and isolated capacitive region, which can accumulate charge.
+A charge-coupled device (CCD) is a semiconductor with a two-dimensional matrix of photo-sensors (photodiodes) where each sensor is small and isolated capacitive region, which can accumulate charge.
 The photoelectric effect converts photons on sensors into electrons, the accumulated charge is proportional to light intensity and exposure time.
 CCDs can be used with colored filters to make different pixels selective to different colors, such as [Bayer filter](https://en.wikipedia.org/wiki/Bayer_filter).

 #### <a name="2.3.2" class="anchor"></a> [Bayer filter](#2.3.2)

 A Bayer filter, or mask, has twice as many green filters as red and blue, samples colors at specific locations, and use [demosaicing](https://en.wikipedia.org/wiki/Demosaicing), which is an algorithm used to compute color at pixel (based on local red, green, blue values in subsampled images) to fill in missing values:

-- nearest neighbour interpolation copies adjacent pixel value in same color channel and is fast but inaccurate
+- nearest neighbor interpolation copies adjacent pixel value in same color channel and is fast but inaccurate
-- bilinear interpolation takes average of nearest two to four pixel value in same color channel is fast and accurate in smooth regions, but inaccurate at edges
+- bilinear interpolation takes average of nearest two-to-four-pixel value in same color channel is fast and accurate in smooth regions, but inaccurate at edges
 - smooth hue transition interpolation (only red and blue, green is same as bilinear interpolation) takes ratio of bilinear interpolation between red/ blue and green
 - edge-directed interpolation performed on axis where change in value is lowest